ironsmile/nedomi/cache/README.md

 ## Anatomy of a Cache Module

-It is a package in the `cache/` directory which does to following:
+It is a subpackage in the `cache/` directory which does to following:

 * Has a `New (cz *config.CacheZoneSection) *T` function where `config` is `github.com/ironsmile/nedomi/config`.
 * `T` must conform to the `CacheManager` interface which is defined in [cache/interface.go](interface.go).